Perry County Sheriff

 The sheriff is the chief law enforcement officer for the county.
 The sheriff oversees the county’s law enforcement department, including deputies and administrative support.
 County sheriffs typically enforce the law in unincorporated areas within a county, but they also will sometimes provide law enforcement services to municipalities that do not have their own police departments.
 County sheriffs are in charge of county jails.
 They are sometimes called upon to serve subpoenas, protection orders, and eviction notices.

 Application GuidelinesIf you would like to be included on the ballot for county office, follow these three steps.
-1) Contact the county elections board.
-The elections board can provide information about the availability of filing papers and answer questions regarding nominating petitions and other ballot procedures.
+1) Contact the county probate office or your party's county chair.
+The office or chair can provide information about the availability of filing papers and answer questions regarding nominating petitions and other ballot procedures.
 2) Arrange to pick up required paperwork.
 3) Return your completed paperwork within the designated filing window.
-Filing deadline shown is for independent and minor party candidates.
-Major party and Libertarian candidates must meet earlier deadlines to participate in the primary election or county convention.
+Major political party candidates file with their party's county chair.
+Independent and minor party candidates file with the county probate office.

 Submit application to:

 Perry County Probate Office, 300 Washington St, Marion, AL, 36756, US